Vintage Wedding Dresses: The Maggie Gown To Match Your Favorite Eras

 Vintage Bridal Gowns: 1980s

 The 80s summed up in a phrase?
 More is more.
 Princess Diana’s iconic bridal look set a new standard for puffy sleeves and big trains.
 (Check out similar styles from Our Favorite Celebrity Wedding Dresses for Women’s History Month!)
 Lace trim and over-the-top headdresses also had a major moment.
 Voluminous gowns were a must, as well as opulent bows and bridal accessories.
-Here are vintage wedding dresses that caught our eye for 80s trends:

-1990s & Early 2000s Vintage Wedding Gowns
+1990s & Early 2000s Wedding Dresses

 After the opulence of the 80s, 1990s bridal fashion began to diversify and modernize.
-Lace, bows, and full skirts were still on treend, but soom came a new wave of softer, more organic silhouettes and relaxed “grunge” vibe.
+Lace, bows, and full skirts were still on trend, but soon came a new wave of softer, more organic silhouettes and relaxed “grunge” vibe.
 There’s plenty to choose from in the trends: Romantic off-the-shoulder and unique halter-style gowns, some fuller lace gowns, sheath silhouettes, beachy vibes, and retro 1950s throwbacks were all having their 90s moment.

 The early 2000s vintage wedding dresses were marked by the rise of “Vera Wang bridal” — strapless bodices, spaghetti strap gowns, and simple, non-embellished bodices with straight necklines were everywhere.
 Asymmetrical details, one-shoulder gowns, cut-out backs, and low-back cowl dresses were also huge in the early 2000s.
-Here are a few styles to emulate the moment:
+Check out our blog, Vintage Trends From The Early 2000s, for even more inspo!

 10 Vintage Inspired Wedding Dresses and Accessories for Timeless Brides